 Many divorced or divorcing fathers believe that they don’t have the same chance of getting full or joint custody as their child’s mother.
-They may also perceive that they have diminished parental rights in the eyes of the court, especially if they never tied the knot with the mother.
+They may also perceive that they have diminished parental rights in the court's eyes, especially if they never tied the knot with the mother.

 Certainly, there is some historical truth to this.
-When household roles were usually more traditional, mothers were often the primary caregivers as well as primary attachment figures As a result, courts usually awarded primary, physical custody to mothers.
-It is essential to understand that isn’t always the case today.
+When household roles were usually more traditional, mothers were often the primary caregivers as well as primary attachment figures.
+As a result, courts usually awarded primary, physical custody to mothers.
+But it is essential to understand that this isn’t always the case in Colorado today.

 - How will the custody decision impact the child?
 For example, will the child have to move away from close family or change schools?